Theater

 Artistic Advisors: Mette Ingvartsen and Edit Kaldor

-Realized in the framework of Be SpectACTive! – CapoTrave/Kilowatt, Artemrede, Bakelit Multi Art Center, Brut, BUDA Kortrijk, Cafè de las Artes Teatro, Domino, Divadelná Nitra, Dublin theatre festival, Göteborgs stadss kulturförvaltning/ Stora teatern, Institution Student Cultural Centre, Occitanie en scène languedoc-roussillon, Plesni teater, Tanec praha, Teatrul national Radu Stanca.
+Realized in the framework of Be SpectACTive! – CapoTrave / Kilowatt, Artemrede, Bakelit Multi Art Center, Brut, BUDA Kortrijk, Cafè de las Artes Teatro, Domino, Divadelná Nitra, Dublin theatre festival, Göteborgs stadss kulturförvaltning / Stora teatern, Institution Student Cultural Centre, Occitanie en scène languedoc-roussillon, Plesni teater, Tanec praha, Teatrul national Radu Stanca

 Co-commissioned by SICK!
 Festival in Manchester, Liveworks Festival of Experimental Art, Carriageworks in Sydney.
 An early version of this work was developed at DAS Theatre in Amsterdam.